davjam/MapWith/README.md

 Some things I wonder:

 - Doesn't this already exist?
 (It feels like it should!)
-- Is this useful enough to be a separate library?
 - Should I name it `Data.Traversable.MapWith`?
 Or are such names "reserved" for "official" libraries, or something?
 Would this name impact my own file/directory structures?
-- Should I make up loads more Injectors, or leave that for anyone who uses the library?

 # Future Work